erikvanmechelen/wind/manuscript/boardtop.md

-# How to Win a Top Board
+# How to Top the Board

 On the Top Board of the 2019 Season of the Minnesota Diplomacy Club, as Austria I was eliminated first, alongside my early-game ally Italy, in 1905.